Tibia (video game)

-Tibia is a multiplayer online role-playing game (MMORPG) released in 1997, developed and published by CipSoft.
-It is one of the earliest and longest-running MMORPGs, reaching its peak popularity in 2007.
-The game is free to play but players may pay to upgrade to a premium account.
+Tibia is a multiplayer online role-playing game (MMORPG) released in January, 1997.
+It was developed and published by CipSoft.
+It is one of the earliest and longest-running MMORPGs, having reached its peak of popularity in 2007.
+The Tibia MMORPG is free to play but players are able to pay to upgrade to a premium account.
 Tibia is a two-dimensional tile-based game set in a fantasy world with pixel art graphics and a top-down perspective.